shilpagarg/WHdenovo/README.md

 python setup.py build_ext -i
 ```

-And for some python packags, you need to manully copy them into your local python environment.
+And for some python packages, you need to manully copy them into your local python environment.
 For example, if you are using Anaconda Python3.6:
 ```
 cd trioasm/dependence